fluidex/fluidex-backend/README.md

 # TODOs

 * Data availability.
 And change original inputs as private, then use their hash as the (single) public input.
+* Local dev-net might be broken cause by recent changes (move to goerli).

 # Known Issues